Willfact 500UI powder and solvent for solution for injection

 Limited efficacy

-Other medications and Willfact
+Other medicines and Willfact

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

 Pregnancy and breastfeeding

 The safety of Willfact during pregnancy and breastfeeding has not been studied in controlled clinical trials.
-Animal studies are insufficient to establish safety with respect to fertility, pregnancy, and fetal development during pregnancy and after birth.
+Animal studies are insufficient to establish safety with respect to fertility, pregnancy, and child development during pregnancy and after birth.

-If you are pregnant or breastfeeding, or think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-Driving and operating machinery
+Driving and using machines

-No effects have been observed on the ability to drive and operate machinery.
+No effects on the ability to drive and use machines have been observed.

-A 5 ml vial (500 UI) of Willfact contains 0.15 mmol (3.4 mg) of sodium.
+A 5 ml vial (500 IU) of Willfact contains 0.15 mmol (3.4 mg) of sodium.

-A 10 ml vial (1000 UI) of Willfact contains 0.3 mmol (6.9 mg) of sodium.
+A 10 ml vial (1000 IU) of Willfact contains 0.3 mmol (6.9 mg) of sodium.

-A 20 ml vial (2000 UI) of Willfact contains 0.6 mmol (13.8 mg) of sodium.
+A 20 ml vial (2000 IU) of Willfact contains 0.6 mmol (13.8 mg) of sodium.

 Dosage

-The dose you will be administered will depend on:
+The dose you receive will depend on:

 This dose varies between 40 to 80 IU/kg.